asishk7021/Wildfire-Scar-Mapping/README.md

   - Support for multiple remote sensing change detection benchmarks
   - Modular codebase for easy extension and experimentation
   - Custom config and dataset generation/processing code added for using the FLOGA dataset
+  - Explores triplet attention in conjunction with SSMs.

 ### [VM-UNet](./VM-UNet/) - Vision Mamba UNet
 **This directory contains an implementation of [VM-UNet](https://github.com/JCruan519/VM-UNet), a U-shaped segmentation network that leverages Vision State Space (VSS) blocks for efficient long-range dependency modeling.**